-As one of the most important sensory, vision has been used in lots of robot control research field, such as visual tracking and visual servoing.
+As one of the most important sensory, vision has been

+used in lots of robot control research field, such as visual tracking and visual servoing.
 However, there are only few research study on using vision to improve the standing and walking stabilization for legged robots.
 In this research, we newly propose a "Visual Lifting Bipedal Walking" strategy, which uses the vision sensory reflex to deal with the stabilization of the humanoid robot's biped standing and walking, as shown in Fig.1.

 One of the problems that has not been solved for online bipedal walking control is concerning a singularity of Jacobean matrix that happens in robot's walking.
-This problem occurs because the Jacobean matrix is determined as a function of the robot's shape that is a result of online dynamical motion, e.g., to avoid unpredictable disturbances, so it cannot be prevented with some preparation beforehand.
+This problem occurs because the Jacobean matrix is determined as a function of the robot's shape that is a result of the online dynamical motion to avoid unpredictable disturbances, so it cannot be prevented with some preparation.
 Since this problem lying in stable walking standing against online adaptiveness is naturally influenced by unpredictable disturbances, some researchers start to work on how to retain the stability, e.g. [6], [7].
-Considering one of the hazardous restrictions that the singularity of Jacobean matrix J connecting velocity vector in Cartesian space and joint velocity vector, which prohibits the calculation of $\dot{q} = J(q)^{-1}\dot{r}$, in this paper, we proposed to use Jacobean transpose $J(q)^T$, which has an ability to project the force and torque exerting on the robot onto each joint space that is basically free from

-Wei Song and Yanan Zhang are with School of Mechatronics Engineering and Automation, Shanghai University, Shanghai, China songwei@hotmail.com the singularity.
-On the other hand, human looks like using intentionally the singular configuration to walk despite the above difficulties, making human's walking posture upright.
+Considering one of the hazardous restrictions that the singularity of Jacobean matrix J connecting velocity vector in Cartesian space and joint velocity vector, which prohibits the calculation of $\dot{q} = J(q)^{-1}\dot{r}$, in this paper, we proposed to use Jacobean transpose $J(q)^T$, which has an ability to project the force and torque exerting on the robot onto each joint space that is basically free from the singularity.
+On the other hand, human looks like using the singular configuration to walk despite the above difficulties, making human's walking posture upright.
 On this view point, the strategy of utilizing $J(q)^T$ may have wider potential than $J(q)^{-1}$ to help the robot realize human-like walking.